 Entered in the Unified State Register of Legal Entities on 13 August 2002 by the Moscow Inter-Regional Tax Inspectorate No.39 of the Ministry for Taxes and Duties of the Russian Federation, Registration No. 1027700125628, Certificate series 77 No. 005721432.

-Member of the Non-commercial Partnership "Chamber of Auditors of Russia".
+Member of the Self-regulated organization of auditors "Audit Chamber of Russia" (Association).
 The Principal Registration Number of the Entry in the State Register of Auditors and Audit Organisations: No.10301000804.